Boldrewood Innovation Campus

 Boldrewood Innovation Campus is one of the University of Southampton’s campuses, located in Bassett, Southampton.
 The campus is home to the University's engineering and maritime engineering courses and business school.
 It has a number of world-class testing and research laboratories.
-The campus is also home to the university’s strategic partner Lloyd’s Register.
+The campus was previously home to the university’s strategic partner Lloyd’s Register.

 Facilities

 The campus features a range of testing and research laboratories, along with numerous study facilities.

 The campus is home to the largest university towing tank in the UK, measuring 138 metres in length.
 It is 6 metres wide, 3.5 metres deep and equipped with wave makers.
 The towing carriage can run at speeds up to 10m/s with models weighing up to approximately two tonnes in weight.
 The facility is used by both research and commercial clients, supporting conventional ship model testing as well as applications in the aerospace, energy, and transportation sectors.

 The National Infrastructure Laboratory hosts 5 laboratories that provide world-leading facilities for the testing of structures, components and materials.
 These include the geomechanics laboratory, geotechnical centrifuge, large structures testing laboratory (LSTL), testing and structures research laboratory (TSRL), and energy laboratory.

 Other facilities include fluid dynamics laboratories, a driving simulator and two unmanned vehicle laboratories.